 If you have symptoms of coronavirus but have recently received a negative test result, your maternity team may still use caution when caring for you.
 Sometimes, the virus doesn’t show on the test results if you have been tested not long after you have become infected.
 You may be offered another test in a few days.

 Q. What is an antibody test – will I have this?

 You may also have heard about antibody testing for coronavirus.
 This is a blood test that can show whether you have previously come into contact with the virus or not.
 It does this by detecting antibodies, which your body produces if you have had coronavirus.
 This is called an immune response.

 At present, this type of test is only being offered to NHS staff and some individuals across the UK.
-It is hoped the results of these tests will help us to understand how immunity to coronavirus works as we do not yet know how the antibodies develop and how long immunity lasts for.
-Therefore, we do not currently recommend that results from antibody tests are used when caring for pregnant women.
+It is hoped the results of these tests will help us to understand how immunity to coronavirus works as we do not yet know how the antibodies develop and how long immunity lasts.
+Therefore, we do not currently recommend that results from antibody tests are offered when caring for pregnant women.

 Q. What if I decline testing for coronavirus?

 If you decline testing for coronavirus prior to attending hospital for urgent or planned maternity care (including labour and birth), your care will be the same as any woman who is admitted to hospital and who does not yet have a test result.

 If you have symptoms suggestive of coronavirus you will be treated as potentially having coronavirus.